qichunren/BlockBaseStarter/README.md

 # README

-This project is a starter kit for Rails 8 + Vite + React + TailwindCSS.
+This project is a starter kit for Rails 8 + Vite + React + TailwindCSS + shadcn/ui.

+In this project, you can design pages using the conventional Rails approach with friendly SSR (server-side rendering), or you can build complex user interfaces using React, driven by react-router-dom for client-side routing.

 ## Environment